I'm a Noble on the Brink of Ruin, So I Might as Well Try Mastering Magic: Characters

-A man who has awakened in another world as the son of a noble.
+A man who has awakened in another world as the fifth son of a noble.
 While unsure how he ended up in this world, Liam decided to learn magic in order to care for himself.
-This leads to have mastery multi-cast and finding the lost Promised Land, which he is recognized as the ruler; he later names his kingdom Liam;Radon per suggestion.
+This leads to have mastery over multi-casting magic and finding the lost Promised Land, which he is recognized as the ruler; he later names his kingdom Liam;Radon per suggestion.

 He can evolve magical beings by naming them, but Liam cannot use the same name twice.
 He is also able to clone himself with a Summons spell, can form contracts with others as his familiars, and create a pocket dimension that he can enter freely, but others require his permission to enter.